 20-amp GFCI: These higher-amp GFCIs are often installed in offices and commercial buildings.
 However, 20-amp GFCIs are also essential in residential homes where high-current devices, such as kitchen appliances, are used.

 GFCI Receptacles contain both a reset button and a test button.
-When an electrical current problem is corrected, the GFCI can manually be reset by simply pushing the red reset button in the middle of the receptacle.
+When an electrical current problem is detected, the GFCI can manually be reset by simply pushing the red reset button in the middle of the receptacle.
 Along with the reset button, there is also a test button that can be used to verify that the GFCI works properly.
 To test the GFCI, plug in a light or some other appliance and simply press the test button.
 If it is working correctly, you should hear a snap sound that trips the outlet and cuts off the power, hence turning off the light or other appliance.
 You can also use a voltage test to confirm that the GFCI did turn off the power and works correctly.
 It is suggested to test your GFCI once a month to ensure that the outlet is providing full protection for your household.
 To learn more, check out: How often should you test your GFCI outlets? [image source]

 The National Electric Code (NEC)